KleineEdelweiss/lmsensors_rb/README.md

 # Format the feature data.
 Some types will have a pre-defined
 # format, but for others, you can derive LmSensors::Feature::GenFeature.
+#
+# This method can also take a separate formatter.
+The default is
+# 'LmSensors::Feature::BASE_FMT', which returns it as a simple hash.
 fs[0].fmt # Will format the first feature returned.

 # This will return the feature type and name.